RisHaV-IITKGP/hello-world/README.md

 ## hello-world
-A repository for learning purposes. \n
+A repository for learning purposes.
 Learning to use GitHub!!!